 A formal and rigorous Board effectiveness review is conducted on an annual basis.
 This includes an assessment of the effectiveness of the Board, its Committees and individual Directors.

 In FY18 the process was facilitated externally by the Board, with the assistance of Oliver Ziehn of Lintstock.
 Neither, Mr Ziehn nor Lintstock has any other connection with the Company.
 This external review satisfied the Code's recommendation that an external review should be undertaken externally at least every third year, the previous one was undertaken in 2015.

-The outcomes of the internal Board evaluation for FY17 were reported in the 2017 Annual Report.
+In FY18 an external review was carried out by Lintstock, the findings were reported in the 2018 Annual Report.
 Details of progress made on these areas are set out below:

 ||Understanding the business

 ||Keith Williams‘ main priority in his first year as Chairman, together with the Board should be to support Graham Stapleton as Chief Executive Officer.